Pack Creation

 Hints for Pack Creation

-- Use C startup files that allows to use a DFP with any toolchain.
+- Use C startup files that allows the use of a DFP with any toolchain.

-- For elements use a brief description text with less than 128 characters to explain the purpose.
-When possible link to documentation with detailed information.
+- For elements, use a brief description text of less than 128 characters to explain the purpose.
+When possible, link to documentation with detailed information.

 - Example: A component